Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 A coworker was complaining at work that she spent $60 each for several holiday centerpieces.
 Later, she happened to come by my home and saw mine.
 She was asking where I bought mine and how much it was.

 Just a cute little decoration for your holiday home or table or to place around the house for a party!

 Great idea for Christmas or party table decoration.
 Take a pretty bowl and turn it upside down, take another pretty bowl and place it on top of the other bowl.
-Fill the top bowl with Christmas balls of any color.
-Place greenery around bottom of upside down bowl.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I would love some help with figuring out some centerpiece ideas, among other things.
 But you would like to know a little more before touching on that.
 I would like flowers in my centerpieces I think.
 I'm also interested in candles.
 I would prefer small or large centerpieces.
 Maybe large is better for the view of other people.
 Simple or extravagant would work, also.

 I used to do silk floral's at craft shows so I do have a lot of supplies left, but need help with that also.
 I'm not sure how to arrange them I guess, unless I had pictures or ideas I suppose.
 I never took a class just always used book ideas.